Super Scrabble: Extra Room for Extra High Scores

 Super Scores for a Super Game

 With all of these new squares and letter tiles, you might assume that player scores at the end of each game would be massive.
 And, you’d be right.
 The end results of all the upgrades are scores of Brobdingnagian proportions.
+Playing words that are 7 or 8 letters long is one thing.
+Playing 14-letter words is a whole other ball game.

 It’s not uncommon for you to see Super Scrabble scores of 800 points or more.
 With all of the new space, the extra letters, (especially the additional high-value letters) and new quadruple word score bonus squares, tallying the scores at the end of a game will take some time.